 Stopping is when you are just kicking back in camp, perhaps cooking lunch or resting.
 In these situations, your level of activity will be lower and you will become chilled more so than when you’re covering miles.
 This is when you rock the puffer jackets or more, depending on the temperatures.
 If you’ve done a good job with your strolling clothes and have prevented perspiration you can rock it on top of your clothes.
 If you’re strolling clothes is wet from perspiration, change into a dry set of clothes and hang your strolling clothes out to dry.
 It pays to have lightweight fast drying clothes for strolling.

 Hawke and Co. puffer jacket is an inexpensive jacket with great reviews.
 Your needs may require heavy insulated pants as well, so keep that in mind.

 Storming.
 Hike long enough and inevitably you’ll encounter rain.
-This is especially true in areas that experience quick mid day thunderstorms.
+This is especially true in areas that experience quick mid-day thunderstorms.
 Have the gear ready to keep you dry, but be ready to take it off once the rain is over.
-Because while you’re clothes is getting rained on the outside you’re also building up sweat on the inside and getting wet on the inside.
-I know Gore-tex is a popular textile for rain management and breathability, but it is not full proof.
+Because while your clothes are getting rained on the outside you’re also building up sweat on the inside and getting wet on the inside.
+I know Gore-tex is a popular textile for rain management and breathability, but it is not full-proof.
 Moisture control, both internally and externally, is critical to maintaining thermal homeostasis